Community Philosophy Institutes

 Our Community Philosophy Institutes aim to ameliorate this problem by facilitating public forums for discussion and debate engaging a wide range of issues challenging communities in Oregon and beyond.
 Our institutes bring philosophy into productive dialogue with people in the community and across the university, e.g. business leaders, activists, religious leaders, scientists, and health care professionals.
 Our aim is to create a space of public dialogue that facilitates the kind of sustained reflections that seem to have disappeared from public life.

-For more information about our Community Philosophy Institutes, contact Ted Toadvine, Professor and Head, Department of Philosophy, at email@example.com.
+For more information about our Community Philosophy Institutes, contact Department Head Ted Toadvine, at email@example.com.